< | Help Index | >

 Examples

-Setting up your own automation system requires an external PLC or other controller that will monitor and respond to signals from the I/O card.
+Setting up your own automation system requires an external PLC or other controller that will monitor and respond to signals from the I/O device.
 Several examples may help illustrate how this communication could work.

 Example 1: External hardware controls switch press/release timing - The keypad you are testing has three switches labeled S1, S2 and S3.
 Your test hardware's controller is connected to three pneumatic plungers.
 The controller will begin pressing switches when "Scanning for switches" goes active.
 It will press each switch once by activating the corresponding plunger for a preprogrammed amount of time and then move on to the next switch in the sequence.